manuGil/GitCoDev/gitcodev/schedule.md

 # Schedule

-## Lessons

 The course consist of four lessons, and in our experience a lesson per day seems a good way to deliver the content.
 Our experience has shown that four consecutive days seems to be prefered by participants.
 However, adaptig the schedule to different audiences is a very reasonable approach.

+## Lessons

 Lessons are organized in such a way that participants are gradually introduced to the content.
 The conent of subsequent lessons depend on the content of previous lessons; therefore we discourage to change of the lesson.
-Refer to the teachign appoacht to understand why this is important.
+Refere to [our teaching approach](teaching.md) to know why the order of the lessons matter in this course.

 | Lessons | Day |
 |:--------------|:---------|